The Sabotage of Michael's Bestowal

 "These circumstances rendered it impossible for the Jews to fulfill their divine destiny as messengers of the new gospel of religious freedom and spiritual liberty.
 They could not break the fetters of tradition."
 (121:7.5)

-The people Machiventa had prepared were no longer prepared.
-The covenant designed to produce a spiritually receptive population had been systematically inverted into a system that made reception of Jesus' universal message structurally impossible.
+The people Machiventa had prepared were, by the appointed hour, no longer prepared.
+The covenant designed to yield a receptive population had been inverted into a system that made the reception of a universal gospel structurally impossible.
+Whether one accepts Thurston's attribution of intent to Caligastia or not, the descriptive fact stands in the text: the soil had been salted before the seed arrived.

 Machiventa's Response